Using an SSL connection v41

 postgresql.p12 is recommended so that you can access it in its default location

 ~/.postgresql/postgresql.p12, which is under the home directory of the user account invoking EDB*Plus.

 For Windows only: The path is

-You will be prompted for a new password.
-Save this password as it must be specified with the PGSSLKEYPASS environment variable.
+You're prompted for a new password.
+Save this password as you must specify it with the

 Step 6: If the

 ~/.postgresql directory, move or copy them to that location.

 ~/.postgresql isn't used, then you must set the full path (including the file name) to the

 PGSSLCERT environment variable.
 You must also set the full path (including the file name) to file

 PGSSLKEY environment variable before invoking EDB*Plus.